-The Site Plan Requirements table below outlines the possible site plan requirements.
-Each project must include all applicable elements, but not any elements unrelated to your project.
+The Site Plan Requirements table on the next page outlines the possible site plan requirements.
+Each project must include all applicable elements, but do not need to include elements that do not pertain to your project.

 Site Plan Examples and Templates